byBackfish/CoinSystem/README.md

 # CoinSystem
-Simple Coin System made as a Test for Minecraft Legend
+Simple Coin System made for a coding test

 # Dependencies